pivotal-cf/docs-pws-services/services/sendgrid.html.md

       ]
     }

-The getting started guide has more background on [using service instances with your application](/devguide/services/managing-services.html#use).
+The getting started guide has more background on [Binding Applications to Service Instances](/devguide/services/application-binding.html#use).

 ## <a id='sample-app'></a>Sample Applications ##